 Web push notifications for Safari was introduced in OS X maverick.
-The Apple Push Notifications Service is used to send concise and clickable messages to your website users, on their Mac desktop, even when the safari browser isn’t running.
-Safari Push Notifications work just like app push notifications.
-They display your website icon and notification text, which users can click to go right to your website.
+The Apple Push Notifications Service (APNS) is used to send concise and clickable messages to your website users, on their Mac device.
+Safari Push Notifications work just like App push notifications.
+These messages/notifications are delivered even when the Safari browser isn’t running.
+Each notification displays your website icon and text and you can add a landing page URL to direct the user.

 There are two kinds of notifications for websites:

-- Safari Push Notifications, which is an Apple-exclusive technology and triggered remotely using Apple Push Notification service (APNs) These are delivered to customer when Safari is not open
+- Safari Push Notifications, which is an Apple-exclusive technology and triggered remotely using the Apple Push Notification service (APNs) These are delivered to the user's device, even when the app (Safari) is not open

-To integrate push notifications in your website, you first present an interface that allows the user to opt in to receive notifications.
-If the user consents, Safari contacts your website requesting its credentials in the form of a file called a push package.
+To integrate push notifications on your website, you first present an interface that allows the user to opt in to receive notifications.
+If the user consents, Safari contacts your website requesting its credentials in the form of a push package file.
 The push package also contains notification assets used throughout OS X and data used to communicate to a web service you configure.
 If the push package is valid, you receive a unique identifier for the user on the device known as a device token.
 The user receives the notification when you send the combination of this device token and your message, or payload, to APNs.

-Upon receiving the notification, the user can click on it to open a web page of your choosing in Safari.
+Upon receiving the notification, the user can click on it to reach the landing page.

 Managing notifications: Disable Safari push notifications

 Wondering how to stop notifications on safari?
 By default, users visiting websites that have enabled Safari Push Notifications, such as the users, will see a banner appear at the top of the window the first time the site is visited.
 Here, the user can choose whether to allow notifications from the website.
 These notifications will appear as standard Notification Center alerts whenever the site posts new content or manually sends out a notification, including the appearance of a banner on the top-right of the screen and an entry in the Notification Center.